yosang/microservice-architecture-pattern/readme.md

 #### Can I change inventory logic without breaking the UI?

-- Say the shape of the microservices API change, instead of adjusting to these changes from the frontend, we just work with the BFF to still return what the frontend expect.
+- Say the shape of one of the microservices API change, instead of adjusting to these changes from the frontend, we just work with the BFF to still return what the frontend expects.

 #### Can I add mobile suport with a new BFF?